 If fry are fed three times daily, or provided with live food continuously, the growth rates shown can be exceeded.

-Spawning takes place, the eggs take four days to hatch, and three days later the fry are free swimming.
+Spawning takes place, the eggs take four to five days to hatch, and two days later the fry are free swimming.

 At hatching the fry are 3/16" (4.5mm) in length.